rlivingsus/misc/AllBooks.md

 - Jonasson, Jonas: The 100-Year-Old Man who Climbed out the Window and Disappeared
 - Jones, Dhani: The Sportsman
 - Jones, Dylan: David Bowie
 - Jones, Gwyneth: Proof of Concept
+- Jones, Phil: Exactly what to say
 - Kahn, David: The Codebreakers
 - Kahneman, Daniel: Thinking, Fast, and SLow
 - Kai, Christopher: Big Game Hunting
 - Kaku, Michio: Physics of the Future; Hyperspace; The God Equation: The Quest for a Theory of Everything
 - Kaplan, Robert: The Revenge of Geography
+- Karl, Jonathan: Tired of Winning
 - Karunatilaka, Shehan: The Seven Moons of Maali Almeida
 - Kasparov, Garry: Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins
 - Katayama, Lisa: Urawaza
 - Katwala, Amit: Tremors in the Blood
 - Kaufman, Arnie & Jay Kristoff: Illuminae
 - Kaufman, Josh: The personal MBA
-- Kawaguchi, Toshikazu: Before the Coffee Gets Cold
+- Kawaguchi, Toshikazu: Before the Coffee Gets Cold; Before your memory fades
 - Kawakami, Hiromi: Manazuru
 - Kean, Sam: The Bastard Brigade
 - Kearney, Paul: The Ten Thousand